e-mbrown/project3-frontend/README.md

 Resolution: Using: `const id = event.target.id` and `const test = this.favoriteActivities.find(x => x.id == ${id})`.
 Since favoriteActivities is an array of objects, we used `.find` to query for the object's id and finding where it is equal to the variable called `id` (the id of the target).
 This query is stored a variable called `test` and is used later so that some functions will only run if this condition is true (recieved major help from Ebony!).

+-Ebony
+Issue: Our Mapbox couldnt function within the VueBox without additional libraries, which the documentation didn't really explain.
+The map needed information from the Vue instance for a fetch request.

+Resolution:  After moving the mapbox, I was able to access the information by using `app._data` and make a fetch request with the authorization.